 Campus Safety Clery Report

-Campus Safety Annual Security and Fire Safety Report 2017-2019
+Campus Safety Annual Security and Fire Safety Report 2020-2022

 Crime Statistics

 This report has been prepared in accordance with the Jeanne Clery Disclosure of Campus Security Policy and Crimes Statistics Act (formerly the Campus Security Act of 1990) of 1998 and to implement the requirements of the 2008 Higher Education Opportunity Act Fire Safety Reporting provisions.
 These laws require Colleges and Universities to annually distribute information about its campus safety procedures, crime statistics, and campus fire safety procedures and statistics to the Federal Department of Education, as well as to the institution’s current and prospective students, parents, and employees.
-The URL address for this report is distributed annually to current students and employees thru the campus email system.
+The URL address for this report is distributed annually to current students and employees through the campus email system.

 Campus Safety Services

 The arrest authority of the Campus Safety officers is the same as private citizens as specified in the California State Penal Code.
 The Santa Barbara County Sheriff’s Department has the jurisdiction over criminal matters on the Campus.
 At the Ocean View apartments located in the City of Santa Barbara, the Police department of Santa Barbara has jurisdiction over criminal matters.
 All officers receive training through the California College and University Police Chiefs Association.
 All campus buildings are key locked with a removable core system designed to insure the prompt re-keying of locks when keys have been lost.
-Burglary alarms are located in special areas to protect property.
-All of the residence halls and major buildings have fire alarm systems in place that are monitored by in house staff and an alarm monitoring company.
+Burglar alarms are located in special areas to protect property.
+All of the residence halls and major buildings have fire alarm systems in place that are monitored by in-house staff and an alarm monitoring company.
 Many buildings are also protected by fire sprinkler systems.
 Westmont is committed to a retro-fit program that is installing fire sprinklers in all the residence halls and major buildings.
 All of the residence halls are locked.

 In the event of an emergency, all faculty, staff, students, and visitors should call 911, and then call the Campus Safety Department.
 The Campus Safety Department can be reached from any campus phone by dialing ex.
 6222 or (805) 565-6222 from an off campus phone.
 The Campus Safety Department is located in the office area of the Physical Plant Department building.

 Westmont posts warnings of crimes committed that may impact the safety of staff and students.
-These postings may take the form of all campus voice mails and or flyers on the bulletin boards through out the campus.
+These postings may take the form of all campus voicemails and or flyers on the bulletin boards throughout the campus.
 These warnings are for the purpose of raising the awareness of staff and students of their surroundings and personal safety.

 Cooperation with Local Law Enforcement